XTXTMTXTX/System-Function-For-Wave/README.md

 It'll generate WaveFile.wav.new.wav as output.

-Specify the numerator and denominator coefficients ordered in descending powers of $z$ or $s$
+Specify the numerator and denominator coefficients ordered in descending powers of `z` or `s`

 See [Wikipedia: Transfer_Function](https://en.wikipedia.org/wiki/Transfer_function) for more information.